-Village Pizza Dublin – Best pizza places in Dublin
+Village Pizza Dublin – 8 best pizza places in Dublin

-There is a food truck Inside hipster Stoneybatter located between 2 buildings which sells pizza.
-Village Pizza is right next to Belfry pub so you can sit inside and get the beer.
-We can choose from 6 types of pizza 3 on tomato sauce and 3 bianca.
+There is a food truck inside Eatyard, foodies heart of Dublin.
+You can choose from 6 types of pizza 3 on tomato sauce and 3 bianca.
 Prices are ok between 12-12 euro.
 Pizza is really tasty with burnt edges and delightful tomato sauce.
 You can feel high quality ingredients some a bit more original – like chorizo instead of peperoni.
 You can get vegan as well.
 Plus on super friendly staff and service!
 You can only pay by cash but not to worry, ATM is just across the street or get a cash back while paying in Belfry.

 Address: 36 Stoneybatter, Arran Quay, Dublin 7

 Little Pyg – 8 best pizza places in Dublin